 Signing the Register - the two of you, along with your two witnesses and myself step aside to complete the legal paperwork.

 Closing Remarks - we come back together, I say some lovely things and introduce you both as you desire

-Recessional - you head back up the aisle, NZ’s newest married couple!
-Then it's time to party!
+Recessional - you head back up the aisle, NZ’s newest married couple; then it's time to celebrate!

 The Detailed Version

 Things such as inviting guests to sit if they haven’t used the chairs, turn off their phones, letting people know about unplugged ceremonies, instructions on posting to social media, confetti, etc.

 I’ll also ask your guests to stand for your entrance, assuming they were seated to begin with.
 Don’t worry, I’ll get them to sit back down again too!

 In my intro, I will introduce myself, welcome your guests to your wedding celebration, and thank family and friends who have joined us.
 This helps to create an intimate air, right from the beginning.

 Any special rituals or traditions that honour family fit nicely here, such as a flower presentation for parents, or a candle lighting or sand ceremony.
 If your guests are being asked to do anything during the ceremony, such as a ring warming, this is also a great place to introduce it, and get it started.